MicrosoftDocs/bot-docs/articles/v4sdk/migration/migration-about-javascript.md

 | To get the incoming activity | Get the turn context's `Activity` property. |
 | To create and send an activity to the user | Call the turn context's `SendActivity` method.<br/> For more information, see [send and receive a text message](../../rest-api/bot-framework-rest-direct-line-1-1-receive-messages.md) and [add media to messages](../bot-builder-howto-add-media-attachments.md). |

-The `MessageFactory` class provides some helper methods for creating and formating activities.
+The `MessageFactory` class provides some helper methods for creating and formatting activities.

 ### Interruptions